-If there is a transmission already scheduled, then

-if the current RAND_ADV_DELAY would cause another transmission BEFORE the Preferred Lifetime of the mobile node's home address derived from the prefix whose advertisement information has changed, then add the new information to be transmitted to the existing scheduled transmission -- return.
+If the home agent already has scheduled the transmission of a Router Advertisement to the mobile node, and if the freshly calculated RAND ADV DELAY would cause another transmission BEFORE the Preferred Lifetime of the mobile node's home address derived from the prefix whose advertisement information has changed, then add the new information to be transmitted to the existing scheduled transmission.
+In this case, the home agent does not perform the following algorithm to schedule an advertisement to the mobile node.

-otherwise,

-continue with the following computation, and add the data from the existing scheduled transmission to the newly scheduled transmission, deleting the previously scheduled transmission event.
+Otherwise, the home agent uses the following algorithm to compute a fresh value for RAND_ADV_DELAY, the offset from the current time for the scheduled transmission.
+If there is already a scheduled transmission, add the data from the existing scheduled transmission to the newly scheduled transmission, deleting the previously scheduled transmission event.